Configuration

 wheel.packages = ["python/src/mypackage"]

-Or you can disable Python file inclusion entirely, and rely only on CMake’s install mechanism, you can do that instead:
+You can disable Python file inclusion entirely, and rely only on CMake’s install mechanism:

 [tool.scikit-build]